M-Media-Group/Laravel-Class-Controller/README.md

     // You can write your own $request->validate(), or use the one from ClassController which validates that the data passed to the original class method is correct
     $validatedData = $this->getValidatedData($this->class(), 'mixedParam');

-    // Call the original meethod if you want, or override it completely return $this->class()->mixedParam($validatedData['param']);
+    // Call the original method if you want, or override it completely return $this->class()->mixedParam($validatedData['param']);
 }
 ```
-Note that while you can write your own validation logic, here we chose to use the already existing method [`getValidatedData()`](#getvalidateddataclassnamemethodname-array) that is provided by the ClassController - the method takes a class method name as a parameter and then validates all the required method parameters.
+Note that while you can write your own validation logic, here we chose to use the already existing method [`getValidatedData()`](#getvalidateddataclassname-methodname-array) that is provided by the ClassController - the method takes a class method name as a parameter and then validates all the required method parameters.

 ## In detail